 Bit Field Туре Reset Description 7:6 Reserved R 0 This control is reserved and must not be changed from its default setting.
 5:4 OCE Thres R/W 00 OCE Threshold 00: Threshold is set to the default level specified in the electrical characteristics table.
 (Default) 01: Threshold is reduced to 75% of the evel specified in the electrical characteristics table.
 10: Threshold is reduced to 50% of the evel specified in the electrical characteristics table.
 11: Threshold is reduced to 25% of the evel specified in the electrical characteristics table.
 3 CLKE R 0 Clock Error Status 0: Clocks are valid and no error is currently detected.
-1: A clock error is occuring (This error is non-latching, so intermittent clock errors will be cleared when clocks re-enter valid state and the device will resume normal operation automatically.
-This bit will likewise be cleared once normal operation resumes.).
+1: A clock error is occuring (This error is non-latching, so intermittent clock errors are cleared when clocks re-enter valid state, and the device resumes normal operation automatically.
+This bit is cleared once normal operation resumes.).
 2 OCE R 0 Over Current Error Status 0: The output current levels of the speaker amplifier outputs are below the OCE threshold.
 1: The DC offset level of the outputs has exceeded the OCE threshold, causing an error (This is a latching error and SPK_SD must be toggled after an OCE event for the device to resume normal operation.
-This bit will remain HIGH until SPK_SD is toggled.).
+This bit remains HIGH until SPK_SD is toggled.).
 1 DCE R 0 Output DC Error Status 0: The DC offset level of the speaker amplifier outputs are below the DCE threshold.
-1: The DC offset level of the speaker amplifier outputs has exceeded the DCE threshold, causing an error (This is a latching error and \$\overline{SPK_SD}\$ must be toggled after an DCE event for the device to resume normal operation.
-This bit will remain HIGH until \$\overline{SPK_SD}\$ is toggled.).
+1: The DC offset level of the speaker amplifier outputs has exceeded the DCE threshold, causing an error (This is a latching error and SPK_SD must be toggled after an DCE event for the device to resume normal operation.
+This bit remains HIGH until SPK_SD is toggled.).
 0 OTE R 0 Over-Temperature Error Status 0: The temperature of the die is below the OTE threshold.
 1: The temperature of the die has exceeded the level specified in the electrical characteristics table.
 (This is a latching error and SPK_SD must be toggled for the device to resume normal operation.
-This bit will remain HIGH until SPK_SD is toggled.).
+This bit remains HIGH until SPK_SD is toggled.).